25 Travel Trailer Must-Haves to Get on the Road Now

 5. Holding Tank Treatment

 There are many different black tank treatments available for RVs.
-We recommend avoiding enzyme treatments since they can create a “sludge” that coats your sensors and renders them useless.
-We have used this black tank treatment and this grey tank treatment in our RVs.
-There are also options available for making your own!
+We recommend avoiding enzyme treatments since they can create a “sludge” that coats your tank sensors and renders them useless.
+There are also treatment options available for making your own!

 6. RV Toilet Paper